kananb/Secure-Messager/README.md

 </br>

 ### Usage
-To run Secure-Messager make sure that the latest version of the JRE is installed,
+To run Secure-Messager make sure that Java is installed on the system.
+Source files for each application need to be compiled separately (compiling to a .jar format may make running the application easier).
+Then you may either run the